CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Method

 \subsection{Architecture Design}

-Building upon the STA component, we design our decoder with standard Transformer blocks, each comprising cross-attention (implemented with STA) and self-attention modules followed by a feed-forward network.
-This decoder processes \textit{input tokens} representing robot actions that encompass coordinated motion across all joints.
-To better exploit relational patterns through self-attention mechanisms, we use multiple \textit{input tokens} per single robot action, initialized with proprioceptive information and combined with absolute positional embeddings \cite{vaswani2017attention} to establish intra-relationships between them.
-After being processed by the Transformer blocks, the output tokens are individually processed through a multi-layer perceptron (MLP) to produce the target action for each joint, then executed through an underlying PD controller.
-We refer to this decoder architecture as STA Transformer for brevity in the remainder of the paper.
+Building upon the STA component, our decoder uses standard Transformer blocks with STA cross-attention, self-attention, and feed-forward layers.
+It processes \textit{input tokens} representing coordinated joint actions.
+To better exploit relational patterns through self-attention mechanisms, we use an \textit{input token} per single joint action, initialized with proprioceptive information and absolute positional embeddings \cite{vaswani2017attention} to establish intra-relationships between them.
+Output tokens are individually processed through an MLP to produce the target action for each joint, then executed through an underlying PD controller.
+We refer to this architecture as STA Transformer for brevity in the remainder of the paper.

-The encoder deals with world state information processing through convolutional neural networks (CNN) and MLP modules that handle visual and proprioceptive inputs, respectively.
-The concatenated output of these modules represents the \textit{state tokens} for the decoder's cross-attention component.
-This architecture allows the model to process the evolution of the world state (through cross-attention with STA) and to model the robot's internal kinematics (through self-attention), providing both stages with tokens of current and past timesteps.
+The encoder deals with world state information processed through a convolutional neural network (CNN) and an MLP network to handle visual and proprioceptive inputs, respectively.
+The concatenated output of these modules represents the \textit{state tokens} for the decoder's cross-attention layers.
+The overall architecture allows to process the evolution of the world state (through STA cross-attention) and to model the robot's internal kinematics (through self-attention), providing both stages with tokens of current and past timesteps.
 A complete overview of the architecture is provided in Fig. \ref{fig:net}.